Program overview

 Graduates of the Bachelor of Applied Science in Civil Engineering can pursue a variety of career paths in Canada, including:

-- Civil Engineer: Design and oversee construction projects, ensuring compliance with regulations and safety standards.
+- Civil Engineer: Design and oversee construction projects, ensuring they meet safety and regulatory standards.

 - Structural Engineer: Focus on the design and analysis of structures such as buildings, bridges, and tunnels.

-- Geotechnical Engineer: Assess soil and rock properties to inform construction and design decisions.
+- Geotechnical Engineer: Analyze soil and rock properties to inform construction and design decisions.

 - Transportation Engineer: Plan and design transportation systems, including roads, highways, and public transit.